It’s pronounced SKAL-KA-HO

 Skalkaho Falls are 150 feet tall.

-Although the Falls run all year, MT 38 is closed from late November to late May and motor vehicle access is not possible.
+Although the falls run all year, MT 38 is closed from late November to late May and motor vehicle access is not possible.